OIT Network Systems

 OIT began filtering IPv6 in November-December 2009.

-This means that a wireless client of either of these services will not be able to send/receive any IPv6 traffic to/from other devices.
+This means that a wireless client of any wireless services provided by OIT will not be able to send/receive any IPv6 traffic to/from other devices.

 OIT measurements in Fall 2009 indicate that this filter reduced the overall broadcast/multicast traffic rate by 40% (measured by packet rates) on the largest campus wireless network.